 - Any photographs, video, correspondence, or other materials related to the injury and what followed after

-Who Can be Held Accountable for Your Workplace Injury?
+Who Can be Held Accountable for Your Workplace Injury in Austin?

 There are a few different scenarios that could affect who you can hold accountable.
 If your employer provides workers’ compensation insurance, then you cannot hold your employer responsible for causing your injury.
 Instead, you should receive medical benefits and replacement of a portion of your lost wages regardless of who was at fault.